vpro/hackathon-streetnews/README.md

 ## Layers
 Layers provide the content and filtering for the newspaper.
-The only condition is that services should be able to deliver content based on a date/period and location (coordinates or region)
+The only condition is that services should be able to deliver content based on a date/period and location (coordinates or region).

+Which layers do we have.

+Europeana

 ## Technique
 To transform GPS coordinates to regions you can use the google.maps.Geocoder API